TOKUSETSU SUIJOKI-BOKAN!

 Removed from the Navy List.

-[1] It is possible that the "Daicho anchorage" in question is the one in SW Korea.
+[2] Possibly the "Daicho anchorage" is the one in SW Korea.

 - Bob Hackett, Sander Kingsepp, Allan Alsleben and Peter Cundall.